 A healthy and safe community in Central Australia without the harmful effects of substance misuse.

-DASA walks beside people to free them from the grip of drug and alcohol addictions by:
+DASA walks beside people in our community to help free them from the effects of alcohol and other drug addictions by:

 - Providing client driven care from crisis to independent living